k99sharma/OIBSIP/README.md

 </p>

 <p align='center'>
-  🍕 Pizza delivery application created using the MERN stack.
-It has a user as well as an admin module and integrated razorpay payment method.
+  🍕 Mount Pizza is a pizza ordering application created using the MERN stack.
+User can create an account and add pizzas to cart from menu and proceed to checkout.
+Admin can add new toppings and create new pizzas for users.
+Admin can also access all user information.
 </p>

 ![Screenshot (55)](https://user-images.githubusercontent.com/54969439/160991711-50dcdc64-411d-4ac6-b138-637844164a7f.png)